uva-cci/cci-website/content/teaching/prep_master_project/index.md

 ---
-title: Software Specification Verification and Testing
+title: Preparation Masterproject Software Engineering
 summary:
 date: "2024-02-05T00:00:00Z" # Start date of the course
 publishDate: "2024-02-23T00:00:00Z" # Put this on the day you create it.